robotology/human-dynamics-estimation/README.md

 ### Acknowledgments
-The development of HDE is supported by the FP7 EU projects [CoDyCo (No. 600716 ICT 2011.2.1 Cognitiv Systems and Robotics)](http://www.codyco.eu/) and by H2020 EU projects [An.Dy (No. 731540 H2020-ICT-2016-1)](http://andy-project.eu).
+The development of HDE is supported by the FP7 EU projects [CoDyCo (No. 600716 ICT 2011.2.1 Cognitive Systems and Robotics)](http://www.codyco.eu/) and by H2020 EU projects [An.Dy (No. 731540 H2020-ICT-2016-1)](http://andy-project.eu).
 The development is also supported by the [Istituto Italiano di Tecnologia](http://www.iit.it).